ScriptStrider/Himanshu_Portfolio/README.md

 # DynamicPortfolio
-This is a Dynamic portfolio of Devanshu Singh
+This is a Dynamic portfolio of Himanshu Singh
-# Fixed Git configuration